 From the earliest stages of proficiency, students are encouraged to join one or more of the School’s ensembles and instrument clubs.
 Orchestral, choral, jazz, and chamber ensembles enrich and enliven music learning and provide the unique pleasure of performing with peers.
 Through their participation, students learn the value of collective effort and develop beneficial life skills such as shared leadership and teamwork.
 Each group performs periodically throughout the year.
 Ensembles are included in the price of our Comprehensive Program, and as an option for students in our Beginners Programs.
 Other students may enroll a la carte.

 Hoff-Barthelson is the only community music school in Westchester with a four-tiered youth orchestral pyramid, culminating in a full symphonic orchestra for high school students at the highest level of technical ability and musical artistry.
 Students hone their technical skills and musical sensibilities in Young People’s Symphonette, Chamber Orchestra, and Wind Ensemble in preparation for membership in the audition-only Festival Orchestra.
 Each ensemble performs three times a year.

 Young People’s Symphonette

 The Young People’s Symphonette is a beginning string orchestra for string players in grades 2-5 conducted by Robert Schwartz.
 Students must be ready to study the last piece in Suzuki Book 1 (or its equivalent) and be able to read the notes on all four strings.
-Rehearses Tuesdays from 7:00-8:00 pm.
+Rehearses Wednesdays from 6:15-7:15 pm.

 The Chamber Orchestra is an intermediate string orchestra for string players in grades 6-10 conducted by Robert Schwartz.
 Rehearses Mondays from 7:00-8:30.